How to Build an Premium Product Brand With Distinction

 Written by Kat Fletcher

-As the creator of a premium product brand, you’ve likely poured a lot of time, effort, and money (read: heart and soul) into creating a quality product that’s worth the extra penny.
-But you’re also aware that a quality product alone isn’t enough to attract customers.
+As the creator of a premium product brand, you’ve likely poured a lot of time, effort, and money (read: heart and soul) into creating a quality product that’s worth the higher price.
+But you also might realise that a quality product alone isn’t enough to attract customers.
 It’s how they encounter and experience your brand that builds the desire and connection needed to buy.
 A brand that feels different from others in the market.

 Maybe you have some ideas, but feel unsure which of them would really work.
 Or you find yourself wracking your brain trying to think of any way to make your brand different, but none of them feel that exciting or meaningful.